You Can Still Do Blogging Even If You Hate Writing; Here’s How!

 Brainstorm by Talking Into a Transcription App

 Once you have your keyword suggestions, it’s time to put your brain into search mode.
-This means coming up with creative ideas to write about, and potential headings to use.
+This means coming up with creative content ideas to write about, and potential headings to use.

 People get ideas in different ways.
 It can be while walking your dog, waiting in the drive through line or playing MINECRAFT.
 Brainstorming is a process that needs you to let go of your internal critic/editor and just fire whatever comes into your mind unfiltered.